-Anatomy and Physiology (ANATPHYS)

-Course #: 08847 Credits: 1

-PEIMS #: 13020600 Grades: 11-12

-This course introduces a variety of topics, incl and function of the human body and the inte systems for maintaining homeostasis.
-Student laboratory investigations, use scientific methor investigations, and make informed decisions thinking and scientific problem-solving.
-Note count as the fourth year of science for gradu for students entering 9 th grade in 2007-2008. eraction of body s conduct ods during using critical : This course can
+Anatomy and Physiology (ANATPHYS)) Course #: 08847 Credits: 1 PEIMS #: 13020600 Grades: 11-12 This course introduces a variety of topics, includ ing the structure and function of the human body and the interaction of body systems for maintaining homeostasis.
+Students c onduct laboratory investigations, use scientific methods during investigations, and make informed decisions usi ng critical thinking and scientific problem-solving.
+Note: Th nis course can count as the fourth year of science for graduati on requirements for students entering 9 th grade in 2007-2008.

-Prerequisites: Biology and a second science credit required: a